Panthera pardus tulliana: Historical range

 but surveys in western Turkey between 2000 and 2004 found no contemporary evidence of leopards.
 Extensive trophy hunting is thought to be the prime factor for the decline of the Anatolian leopard in this area.
 It is considered locally extinct in western Turkey since the mid-1970s.
 No signs of the presence of leopards were detected in Termessos National Park during surveys in 2005, and local people and national park personnel were not aware of any.

 The leopard population in southern Russia had been reduced to two small and isolated populations by the 1950s, and by 2007, there were fewer than 50 individuals in the region.

 Since 1954, leopards were thought to be extirpated in Georgia, following killing by hunters.
 The political and social changes caused by the breakup of the Soviet Union in 1992 caused a severe economic crisis and weakening of formerly effective protection systems; wildlife habitats were severely fragmented, leopards were persecuted and wild ungulates were hunted.
 In addition, inadequate baseline data and lack of monitoring programmes made it difficult to evaluate declines of mammalian prey species.

 In the winter of 2003, zoologists found footprints of a leopard in Vashlovani National Park in southeastern Georgia.
 Camera traps recorded one young male individual several times.
 The individual was not recorded again between 2009 and 2014, and a survey in 2019 found no leopards.

 Leopards also survived in northwestern Azerbaijan in the Akhar-Bakhar section of the Ilisu State Reserve in the foothills of the Greater Caucasus, but in 2007 numbers were thought to be extremely low.
+In November 1945, an adult male leopard was found trapped inside a dry, 5 m deep vertical limestone well near Bilgəh on the Absheron Peninsula, roughly 25 km east of Baku.
+It had likely moved along the rugged, forested corridors of the Greater Caucasus mountains to reach the peninsula and had fallen into the well during a blizzard ten days prior.
+It was killed by local people.
+This remains the only documented occurrence of a leopard on the Absheron Peninsula, and the complete skeleton and mounted specimen were deposited in the Hasanbey Zardabi Natural History Museum.

 In Afghanistan, the leopard is thought to inhabit the central highlands of the Hindu Kush and the Wakhan corridor, but none have been photographed.
 The long-lasting conflict in the country badly affected both predator and prey species, so that the national population is considered to be small and severely threatened.

 In the 1970s, the leopard's presence was recorded in Pakistan's Kirthar Mountains, northeastern Baluchistan and Murree Hills.